Hold Back With The Landing Net

 Given the skill and patience involved in getting to the point where a salmon cooperates then what's the point of rushing proceedings.
 There's nothing worse than a fishing buddy or ghillie lifting the landing net too soon during the early stages of battle and 'ruining' the scenery between you and your salmon!

-Firstly let's start with a few hards facts regarding what I'm about to mention to clear up yet another of the misconceptions surrounding playing salmon.
+Firstly lets start with a few hards facts regarding what I'm about to mention to clear up yet another of the misconceptions surrounding playing salmon.
 On the few occasions that I've witnessed salmon not surviving the trauma of being caught have been when the angler has fiercely bullied them to the net and the fish has gone berserk and completely beat itself due to the stress and strain of resisting.
-The other instances when I've seen salmon not surviving the fight have been during warmer water conditions when an angler hasn't used 'common sense' in getting the salmon back into a good oxygenated stream flow to revive and then release the fish.
+The other instances when I've seen salmon not surviving the fight have been during warmer water conditions when an angler hasn't held the salmon in a good oxygenated stream flow to properly revive and then eventually release the fish.

 Hold Back Until The Salmon Is Ready